Financial-Times/dotcom-page-kit/packages/anvil-server-ft-handlebars/readme.md

 npm install --save-dev @financial-times/anvil-server-ft-handlebars
 ```

-It is best used [within an Express application](#usage-with-express) but also works as a [standalone library](#standalone-usage).
+It can be used [as a view engine for Express](#usage-with-express) but also works well as a [standalone library](#standalone-usage).

 ### Usage with Express

 After installing the module you must register it as a [view engine] for your Express application.
-This will enable you to render template files with the matching file extension and send the result as a response to requests.
+This enables the application to delegate rendering to an engine registered with the matching file extension and send the result as a response to a request.

 _Please note_ the template file extension registered with your application must match the `extname` [option](#options).